microsoft/nni/docs/Builtin_Tuner.md

 ## Usage of Builtin Tuners

-Use builtin tuner provided by NNI sdk requires to declare the  **builtinTunerName** and **classArgs** in `config.yml` file.
-In this part, we will introduce the detailed usage about the suggested scenarios, classArg requirments and example for each tuner.
+Use builtin tuner provided by NNI SDK requires to declare the  **builtinTunerName** and **classArgs** in `config.yml` file.
+In this part, we will introduce the detailed usage about the suggested scenarios, classArg requirements and example for each tuner.

 Note: Please follow the format when you write your `config.yml` file.